HB1426 (2026) Detail

 METHODOLOGY:

-DES states this bill will result in an indeterminable increase in state expenditures, estimated to be between $100,000 to $500,000 per a year starting in FY 2028.
-The Department notes that it would meet the requirements of the bill by incorporating certification or licensing requirements into job postings for vacant positions, identifying opportunities to upskill existing staff, and contracting for certified individuals when necessary.
-Costs would depend on the number of program areas requiring certified personnel, the availability of qualified applicants, training or upskilling expenses, and the need for contracted certified individuals.
+The Department of Environmental Services states this bill will result in an indeterminable increase in state expenditures, estimated to be between $100,000 to $500,000 per a year starting in FY 2028.
+The Department indicates it would implement the bill by incorporating licensing or certification requirements into job postings for vacant positions, identifying opportunities to upskill existing staff, and contracting for certified individuals when necessary.
+Costs will depend on the number of program areas requiring certified personnel, availability of qualified applicants, training expenses, and the extent to which contracting is required.
+Because the bill directs the Department to “seek… to ensure,” actual expenditures will vary and cannot be precisely determined.

 AGENCIES CONTACTED: